• Skip to main content

 Last Updated on July 15, 2019 by Swagatam Leave a Comment

-The following post explains a circuit idea which can be used for identifying the switching pattern of set of valves from a remote location, using just two wire from the valve sets to the indicator circuit at the distant location.
+In this post I have explained a circuit idea which can be used for identifying the switching pattern of set of valves from a remote location, using just two wire from the valve sets to the indicator circuit at the distant location.
 The idea was requested by Mr. Andreas.

 Technical Specifications